 what is the full form of

-The full form of a PhD is a Doctor of Philosophy and it is a doctorate program.
+The full form of a PhD is Doctor of Philosophy, and it is a doctoral program.
 The duration to complete the program is a minimum of 3-5 years and you extend up to 7 years.
 It also stands for DPhil or D.Phil in some countries.
-A PhD holder can use the title 'Dr.' before their name.
+A PhD holder can use the title 'Dr..' before their name.

 It's considered the highest level of qualification in many fields.
 The program involves years of study, research, and publishing work.
 Completing a PhD typically requires coursework, exams, and a thesis.
 It usually takes at least three years to complete a PhD.